-(b) for electrical energy meters:
+- (a) for electrical energy meters:

 - accuracy class;

 - nominal voltage;

 - transitional current;

 - maximum current.

-for gas meters:
+(b) for gas meters:

 - accuracy class;

-- maximum flowrate:
+- maximum flowrate;

 - membrane material and whether temperature correctors have been provided.

-for water meters:
+- (c) for water meters:

 - accuracy class;

 - permanent flow rate (Q_3) ;

 - ratio of the permanent flow rate to the minimum flow rate (Q_3/Q_1) ;

-- nominal diameter.
+- nominal diameter (DN).

-for heat meters:
+- (d) for heat meters:

-- nominal flow rate (of the flow sensor) and limiting flow rate values. - (c) lot size; - (d) public utility entities which are the owners of the utility meters; - (e) statement by the public utility undertaking or entity as to whether the lot for which sampling inspection is applied was previously subjected to sampling inspections; - (f) date on which the meters selected for sampling inspection will presumably be removed from the network and made available for inspection; - (g) sampling instruction chosen.
+- permanent flow rate (of the flow sensor) and limiting flow rate values.

+- (e) type, manufacturer, approval mark, date or dates of the last verification (year); - (f) lot size; - (g) public utility entities which are the owners of the utility meters; - (h) statement by the public utility undertaking or entity as to whether the lot for which sampling inspection is applied was previously subjected to sampling inspections; - (i) date on which the utility meters selected for sampling inspection will presumably be removed from the network and made available for inspection; - (j) sampling instruction chosen.

-7 Selection and treatment of the sample meters
+7 Selection and treatment of the sample utility meters

-Reference shall be made to the specific OIML Recommendation which might contain further updated criteria.
+7.1 Reference shall be made to the specific OIML Recommendation which might contain further updated criteria.

-7.1 The following shall be agreed between the body responsible for subsequent national verification and the applicant:
+7.2 The following shall be agreed between the body responsible for subsequent national verification and the applicant:

-- (a) Procedure and characteristics for random sampling of the utility meters (for example: by manufacturer's serial number, owner's or customer's number; table of random numbers or program for the computer-aided generation of random numbers), in order to ensure that the samples are representatives of the lot. - (b) Sampling instruction to be applied (see Annex 2). - (c) Date or period of removal of sample meters from the network and date of their delivery to the inspection place or period between the two operations. - (d) Procedure reducing the possibility of inadmissible interventions in the sample meters during the period between their removal from the network and the inspection. - 7.2 Depending on the lot size and the sampling instruction chosen, the sample meters and the spare meters are selected from the defined lot.
-The selection must be made in compliance with the rules of mathematical statistics, i.e. the probability to be selected as a sample meter or spare meter must be the same for each meter forming part of the lot.
-Cf. Annex 2 for sample size and number of spare meters. - 7.3 The inlet and outlet sockets of gas meters, water meters and flow sensors of heat meters must be sealed immediately after the devices have been removed from the supply network. - Gas meters may be rinsed with air or inert gas for a short time. - Water meters and flow sensors of heat meters have to be protected against drying out.
-They shall be removed from the network in such a way that as much water as possible remains in the meters. - 7.4 The period between the removal of gas meters, water meters and heat meters (all properly sealed) from the supply network and their inspection should be as short as possible, but in any event this period should not exceed one month. - 7.5 During transport, the meters shall not be subject to extreme mechanical stress. - 7.6 Any interventions such as repair, adjustment, exchange of the counter or the like, are inadmissible, except the purging of gas meters and the rinsing of water meters or of the flow sensors of heat meters.
+- (a) Procedure and characteristics for random sampling of the utility meters (for example: by manufacturer's serial number, owner's or customer's number; table of random numbers or program for the computer-aided generation of random numbers), in order to ensure that the samples are representatives of the lot; - (b) Sampling instruction to be applied (see Annex 2); - (c) Date or period of removal of sample utility meters from the network, date of their delivery to the inspection place or period between the two operations and date of the inspection for utility meters tested on the field; and - (d) Procedure reducing the possibility of inadmissible interventions in the sample utility meters during the period between their removal from the network and the inspection.

+7.3 Depending on the lot size and the sampling instruction chosen, the sample utility meters and the spare utility meters are selected from the defined lot.
+The selection must be made in compliance with the rules of mathematical statistics, i.e. the probability to be selected as a sample utility meter or spare utility meter must be the same for each utility meter forming part of the lot.
+See Annex 2 for sample size and number of spare utility meters.

+7.4 The inlet and outlet sockets of gas meters, water meters and flow sensors of heat meters must be sealed immediately after the devices have been removed from the supply network.

+Gas meters may be rinsed with air or inert gas for a short time.

+Water meters and flow sensors of heat meters have to be protected against drying out.
+They shall be removed from the network in such a way that as much water as possible remains in the meters.

+7.5 The period between the removal of gas meters, water meters and heat meters (all properly sealed) from the supply network and their inspection should be as short as possible, but in any event this period should not exceed one month.

+7.6 During transport, the utility meters shall not be subject to extreme mechanical stress.

+7.7 Any interventions such as repair, adjustment, exchange of the counter, etc. are inadmissible, except the purging of gas meters and the rinsing of water meters or of the flow sensors of heat meters.